roadswitcher/cs690_final_project/Closeout_Report_Documentation_And_Plans.md

 lifecycle such as where the data is stored ( on device or remotely ) and given the intense personal nature of the data, how would it need to be properly secured.

+- Better Testing

+I haven't done much with unit testing in the past few years outside of C++ using Catch2 -- I'm really impressed with xUnit and Moq. ( Catch2 doesn't have a mocking library, it's a HUGE shortfall. )

 - CLI Logic Standardization -- "no magic numbers, no magic colors"

 Handling the color options within Spectre Console CLI interface elements shouldn't be done on color alone, but instead